 These bombs are far trickier to remove.

-'We heard the explosion and [people] said that the missile didn't explode.
-We found the missile sleeping on the bed.
+'We found the missile sleeping on the bed.
 My daughter passed out when she saw it'

 - Gaza resident